cristianbote/bundlephobia-extension/README.md

 # Bundlephobia Web Extension

-This is a web extension that wraps the super awesome tool, **Bundlephobia(https://bundlephobia.com/)**, with whom you can check the size of a package directly in your browser, without the need to open a new tab, when viewing it on **github** or **npmjs**.
+This is a web extension that wraps the super awesome tool, **Bundlephobia(https://bundlephobia.com/)**.
+You can check the size of a package directly in your tab, without the need to open a new one.
+The extension is available when viewing packages on **github** or **npmjs**.
+It's easier than ever!

 Checkout the video below: